 Open Targets: its History and Partners

-In 2018, Celgene and Sanofi became the sixth and seventh partners to join the pioneering precompetitive partnership- Open Targets- which brings together the Sanger Institute, EMBL-EBI and pharmaceutical companies to accelerate drug development and delivery through the application of big data.
+In 2018, Celgene (now BMS) and Sanofi became the latest partners to join Open Targets, the pioneering pre-competitive partnership which brings together the Sanger Institute, EMBL-EBI and pharmaceutical companies GSK and Takeda to accelerate drug development and delivery through the application of big data.

-A cornerstone of this unique endeavour, hosted on the Wellcome Genome Campus, is the Open Targets Platform (www.targetvalidation.org).
-This site openly shares all the sequence data and information gathered by the initiative to the wider scientific community to drive research and avoid duplication.
-As of February 2018, the platform offers information on 20,974 targets, 2,306,670 associations and 9,728 diseases from 17 data sources.
+A cornerstone of this unique endeavour, hosted on the Wellcome Genome Campus, is the Open Targets Platform.
+This user-friendly site openly integrates the evidence that associates targets with diseases and enables prioritisation within the associations to enable the community to understand the connections between targets and diseases to drive research and drug discovery activities.
+As of May 2020, the platform offers information on more than 27,000 targets and 13,800 diseases and generates more than 8.4 million target-disease associations from 20 different data sources.
 Explore the Open Targets Platform now

 More about the Open Targets Programme here.